-- More children were starting kindergarten better prepared for school than last year.
-Sixty (60) percent of the entering kindergarten students were evaluated by their teachers as "fully" ready for kindergarten, a two (2) percent increase over the previous year and an eleven (11) percent increase since 2001-02.
+- More children are starting kindergarten better prepared for school than last year.
+Sixty-seven (67) percent of the entering kindergarten students were evaluated by their teachers as "fully" ready for kindergarten, a seven (7) percent increase over the previous year and an eighteen (18) percent increase since 2001-02.
 This statistically significant increase occurred for both the composite score and the results for Language and Literacy.
-Most notable, the increase in Language and Literacy since 2001-02 has been fourteen percent. - Children with limited English proficiency were making significant progress over last year's data.
-The number of English language learners evaluated by their teachers as fully ready increased by eight (8) percent over last year.
-This increase is a reflection of the work in the early childhood community to improve the early learning opportunities for English language learners.
+Most notable, the increase in Language and Literacy since 2001-02 has been twenty (20) percent. - Children from economically disadvantaged backgrounds are making significant progress compared to last year.
+The number of students receiving Free or Reduced Price Meals (FARM) who were evaluated by their teachers as fully ready increased by 10% compared to last year's data.
+This increase is a reflection of the work in the early childhood community to improve the early learning opportunities for our economically disadvantaged children.